 Taking the first step in your child’s care journey

-Choosing Children’s Hospitals and Clinics of Minnesota to care for your child’s diabetes or endocrine disorder is a big step.
+Choosing Children’s Minnesota to care for your child’s diabetes or endocrine disorder is a big step.
 Of course, there will be many more steps to come as your child progresses from diagnosis to initial treatment to long-term care of the disease.
-But our expert team will be there to guide you.
+Our expert team will be there to guide you.

 The first time we meet